 I bet you never expected to be reading a verse by Gertrude Stein to your wee one!
 I adore this collection of unexpected poems for kids ages 0-3, and they will be enjoyed by preschool-aged children, too!
 Yolen and Peters have filled this compilation with poems by stellar poets like A.A.
 Milne, Langston Hughes and Robert Louis Stevenson.
 The poems are impressively well-chosen and delightful to read aloud.
 You won't find another collection like this and Polly Dunbar's whimsical illustrations increase the magic!

 by Toni Yuly

 This is a charming story of a girl enjoying the natural world.
 Cut paper illustrations are simple and colorful, the text is spare but poetic.
-What I really love about this book as a read aloud is that you can focus on the shifting perspectives in the illustrations.
-You might see a close up of the girl’s feet, or a wide-angle view of the landscape.
-The narration is in the first person, the girl stating how she sees herself as part of the world, “I am a cloud in the sky,” “I am a pebble…” Gets kids thinking metaphorically!
+What I really love about this book as a read aloud is that little 3-year-old listeners can focus on the shifting perspectives in the illustrations.
+They will see a close up of the girl's feet, then a wide-angle view of the landscape.
+The narration is in the first person, the girl stating how she sees herself as part of the world, "I am a cloud in the sky," "I am a pebble..."
+Gets kids thinking metaphorically!

 Squeak, Rumble, Whomp!
 Whomp!
 Whomp!: A Sonic Adventure

 An exuberant celebration of how everyday objects make super jazzy sounds.
 Wonderful and great for reading aloud to your 3-year-old, as well as your youngest lap sitters!